MathStuff/Matrices/README.md

    A.adj.matrix[2][0] == A.minor(1,3)

+   #bool object can be called to get a boolean value of the matrix, if all elements are 1's then it will return True and False in any other case.
+   bool(Matrix(10,fill=1)) == True

    #round call is currently required for the next examples due to <~%1e-5 error rate on some calculations
    round(A @ Matrix(listed=Identity(A.dim[0])),4) == round(A, 4) #A assumed to be a square matrix

    round(A.lowtri @ A.uptri, 4) == round(A, 4)